MauriceGit/Delaunay_Triangulation/README.md

     as well but I can't really prove it.
     Anyway.
 You provide a list of points (tuples with x,y-coordinates!) and get back a list of triangles (also tuples with three points per triangle!).
+    In the new version it also transforms the triangles into voronoi-regions (polygons --> list of list of points).

 * **Image-Triangulation**: